pyAMPACT: A Score-Audio Alignment Toolkit for Performance Data Estimation and Multi-modal Processing: Importing Symbolic Data

 \subsection{Multi-modal Processing}

-The Score object has several methods which output different representations or analyses of the symbolic notation file, including a piano roll and a spectrogram-like mask generated from the symbolic data.
-In addition to facilitating the audio-score alignment necessary for estimating performance parameters within \texttt{pyAMPACT}, the alignment of the score and audio representations generated by \texttt{pyAMPACT} is useful for multi-modal processing more generally.
+The representations shown in Figure \ref{fig:reps} are some of the possible time-aligned representations in \texttt{pyAMPACT}.
+The symbolic and spectrogram representations at the top of the figure are produced from the input score and audio representations.
+The lower part of the figure shows the piano roll (\verb|pianoroll|), Roman numeral, pop chord, and harmonic function representations, a spectrogram-like mask of the symbolic representation (as shown in Figure \ref{fig:overview}) is also available.
+This is facilitated by \texttt{pyAMPACT}'s support for importing aligned analytic annotations from a range of established formats (including Humdrum and Dezrann).

-Multi-modal processing is also facilitated by \texttt{pyAMPACT}'s support for importing aligned analytic annotations from a range of established formats (including Humdrum and Dezrann). \texttt{pyAMPACT} can directly read in several Humdrum spine types ( \verb|**harm|, \verb|**function|, and \verb|**chord|) and offers a generalized solution for importing any user-defined spine type found in a Humdrum \verb|**kern| file.
-The Dezrann integration allows users access to its feature-rich and web-based platform as a graphic interface for precisely annotating scores
+The Humdrum ecosystem includes numerous established and highly capable analytical methods with results encoded in a variety of spine types. \texttt{pyAMPACT} can directly read in several Humdrum spine types ( \verb|**harm|, \verb|**chord|, and \verb|**function|) and offers a generalized solution for importing any user-defined spine type found in a Humdrum \verb|**kern| file.
+This allows users to take a working Humdrum analysis workflow, and import its output into pyAMPACT where it is possible to engage with audio analysis or other symbolic analysis available in pyAMPACT.
+Analytic annotations from .dez files are also supported.
+In addition to exploring connections between analyses from .dez files and corresponding audio observations from pyAMPACT, pyAMPACT users benefit from the ability to use Dezrann's feature-rich and web-based platform as a graphic interface for precisely annotating scores. \texttt{pyAMPACT}.

+In addition to the analytic tools in music21, pyAMPACT can also integrate analytic annotations from the Citations: the Renaissance Imitation Mass (\texttt{CRIM}) suite of symbolic analysis. pyAMPACT's data structuring is sufficiently similar to CRIM Intervals that users can directly compare analysis results from a CRIM Intervals method with audio analysis results from pyAMPACT.
+In the event that an imported score does not have any Roman Numeral annotations, \texttt{pyAMPACT} runs the relevant music21 analysis methods to estimate the Roman Numerals.